corysimmons/postcss-ant/README.md

 Grid Spec won't be out for a few months.
 It will work in many cutting-edge browsers, but will likely have many bugs since the only people to play with it are a handful of developers since they made the decision to hide it behind a browser flag.
 It will just straight-up break websites in browsers without support (several percentage of users for a few years).

 You should learn Grid Spec after it launches -- and bugs have been identified & have workarounds.
 Many of its features are very nice, and its API is extremely terse. postcss-ant shares a lot of Grid Spec's most useful features but **postcss-ant works in IE9 (IE8 with polyfills)**.

+postcss-ant can also be used alongside Grid Spec with for things like real fractions and easy ratio sizing.

 There are 3 categories of layout tools. postcss-ant, Grid Spec, and everything else.